If you’re like most new parents, you’re probably eagerly awaiting the morning you wake up to find your baby finally slept through the night!

 But we may be paying a price for basking in all that light.
 At night, light throws the body’s biological clock—the circadian rhythm—out of whack.
 Sleep suffers.
 Worse, research shows that it may contribute to the causation of cancer, diabetes, heart disease, and obesity.”

-Also, melatonin, the hormone that influences our circadian rhythms, increases in the evenings.
-It’s how our body knows it’s time to sleep.
-However, melatonin is suppressed by exposure to light, especially the blue light of TVs, computer screens, tablets, and cell phones.
+Melatonin, the hormone that influences our circadian rhythms, increases in the evenings to tell our body it’s night and it’s time to sleep.
+However, melatonin is suppressed by exposure to light, especially the blue light wavelength that streams through TVs, computer screens, and cell phones.

-Babies are primal, biologically driven creatures.
-Tiny things can impact the hormones guiding their body.
-Little things like a blue, white, or green nightlight can disrupt their biological rhythms.
-They need these rhythms to be stable in order to be happy, healthy, playful little human beings.
+Babies are primal, biologically driven creatures deeply influenced by the hormones guiding their body.
+Little things like the wrong nightlight will disrupt their biological rhythms, rhythms they depend on to be happy, healthy, playful little human beings.

 And melatonin isn’t just about sleep: